 Looking to gain experience in conservation?
 Want to get away from the busy mainland and experience living on a small isolated island?
 Want to surround yourself with breath-taking land and seascapes, interesting and thoughtful people and a wide range of fascinating and beautiful plants and animals?
 Well then why not apply to volunteer on the wonderful island of Lundy?

-Once again we are inviting a number of lucky individuals to come to Lundy in 2020 to help the islands Conservation Team throughout the sailing season.
+Once again we are inviting a number of lucky individuals to come to Lundy in 2022 to help the island's Conservation Team throughout the sailing season.

 Positions available include:

-Assistant Wardens: The work will be varied but will primarily involve the conservation and monitoring of the island important seabird and seals colonies but also butterfly transects, moth trapping and helping out the Ranger team with practical management tasks such as Rhododendron seedling searches, dry stone walling, etc. Involvement in more general island duties such as helping in the island recycling plant, housekeeping and visitor engagement will also be required.
+Assistant Wardens: The work will be varied but will primarily involve the conservation and monitoring of the island's important seabird and seals colonies but also migrating bird surveys, butterfly transects, moth trapping and helping out the Ranger team with practical management tasks such as Rhododendron seedling searches, dry stone walling, etc. Involvement in more general island duties such as helping in the island recycling plant, housekeeping and visitor engagement will also be required.

-Assistant Rangers: Work includes a wide range of practical conservation and estate management tasks including; grounds maintenance, dry-stone walling, Rhododendron eradication, Bracken management, vegetation control, stock fencing, footpath maintenance, volunteer supervision, tree maintenance, etc – as well as helping out the Warden team with the various monitoring efforts and general island duties mentioned above.
+Assistant Ranger: Work includes a wide range of practical conservation and estate management tasks including; grounds' maintenance, dry-stone walling, Rhododendron eradication, Bracken management, vegetation control, stock fencing, footpath maintenance, volunteer supervision, tree maintenance, etc – as well as helping out the Warden team with the various monitoring efforts and general island duties mentioned above.

 More than anything, we are looking for people with a passion for conservation and wildlife, have a desire to learn about and contribute to a wide range of tasks and who want to immerse themselves fully in the life of a small but loving and vibrant island community.